It has to be one of the most commonly asked questions in the vet clinic. Should I even be giving bones?

-Well, based around everything I see inside that mouth, the answer is an interesting one…
+Well, based around everything I see inside that mouth regularly, the answer is an interesting one…

-Talk about a hot topic.
-It’s fair to say that in the pet world there are the haves (those that have bones) and the have nots.
+There's no doubt, this is a hot topic.
+In the pet world there are the haves (those that have bones) and the have nots.
 But who’s actually better off?
 Let’s find out…

 Let’s look at the upside of bones.

-However, the main reason bones most of us pet parents give bones is to help keep their teeth clean.
-With the perception being that bone chewing is a ‘natural way’ to keep their teeth clean.
+The perception has always been that bone chewing is a ‘natural way’ to keep their teeth clean.

 But here’s the thing.
 The scientific evidence that this significantly improves their dental health is actually quite limited.
 I’ve included the articles below if you’d like to read them yourself…